docsios

 Usage

 When users take a screenshot, BugScreen automatically presents the bug report UI.
-No additional code required!
+No additional code required.
+Reporters can attach up to four screenshots to a single report from the in-app sheet.

 Present the bug report screen programmatically: